 This window allows you to view and configure your Video Recognition Gateway (VIRGO) video feeds.
+Video feeds are usually added via the Camera Feed Analyzer window.
 Any feed that's highlighted in red is currently inactive.

 The feeds can be sorted by one of the following criteria: